Down valuation happens when a surveyor or mortgage lender values a property at less than the agreed purchase price.

 If you’re experienced mortgage down valuation and want to negotiate with the seller, these tips could help.

-- Approach the negotiation with a desire to reach a mutually agreeable compromise.
+Approach the negotiation with a desire to reach a mutually agreeable compromise.
 Both you and your seller are ultimately working to reach a successful sale.
 Explain the situation and say you’re still keen to move forward if a solution can be found.
 This is likely to get better results than demanding they drop the price to the new down valued figure.

-- Ensure the seller is aware that if your mortgage lender has down valued their property, it is likely that other lenders and surveyors are likely to do the same.
+Ensure the seller is aware that if your mortgage lender has down valued their property, it is likely that other lenders and surveyors are likely to do the same.
 If they are unable to reach a proceedable compromise with you, they are likely to come up against the challenges with any other buyers.

 Down valuation – what to do if your buyer’s mortgage gets refused

 If your property has been down valued by your buyer’s mortgage lender, your estate agent should be your first point of contact.
-As the people who set the asking price for your property, it’s important to consider why the lender has valued the property lower than the estate agent valuation.
+As the people who set the asking price for your property, it’s important to consider why the lender has valued the property lower than the estate agent’s valuation.

 If the lender has identified something within the property that down values it, eg. an issue with the property that requires fixing, you may be able to get the work done and then have the property revalued.
 Alternatively, if this will slow the sale down too much, you’ll need to consider dropping the agreed sale price to the new down valuation figure.